Skip to Content

 Dental hygienists perform educational, preventive and therapeutic dental services that are consistent with providing optimal oral health.
 These services may include sealants, fluoride treatments, non-surgical periodontal therapies and radiographic images.

-Please note: Health programs require multiple vaccinations.
+Please note: Healthcare and Human Services Programs require multiple vaccinations.
 Deadlines vary by program.
 To be eligible for testing and/or licensing in the state of Wisconsin, you may be required to obtain a social security number.

 Steps to Complete the Dental Hygienist Program